bahadur1996/Arshad.bahadur.github.io/README.md

 Hi 👋.
 I am Arshad Mohammad Bahadur, working as a Software Engineer for 3+ years, looking for better opportunities.

-Having a passion to to explore new technologies and stuffs, I mostly develop Web Apllications using Java EE, Spring and JavaScript.
+Having a passion to explore new technologies and stuffs, I mostly develop Web Apllications using Java EE, Spring and JavaScript.

 - 👀 I’m interested in developing Web Application using Java EE and JavaScript technologies
 - 🌱 I’m currently learning ShellScript to manage linux server.